johnpapa/react-book-repo/redux/add-redux-to-react.md

 document.getElementById('root'));
 ```

 #### Add initial state

-We can give our store an initial value, maybe there is some starter data that our app needs, we can do so by calling `dispatch` on our store instance like so:
+We can give our store an initial value, maybe there is some starter data that our app needs.
+Initial value is added by calling `dispatch` on our store instance like so:

 ```js
 // index.js - excerpt